 Distribution of Velocities: Maxwell-Boltzmann Law of Distribution of Velocities in anIdeal Gas and its Experimental Verification.
-Doppler Broadening of Spectral Lines and Stern's Experiment.
 Mean, RMS and Most Probable Speeds.
 Degrees of Freedom.
 Law of Equipartition of Energy (No proof required).
 Specific heats of Gases.
-(7 Lectures)
+(3 Lectures)